2 How to use this book

 Data science is the intersection between content expertise, programming, and statistics.
 You’ll want to grow all three of these as you learn more about using data science in your education job.
 Your education knowledge will lead you to the right problems, your statistics skills will bring rigor to your analysis, and your programming skills will scale your analysis to reach more people.

-What happens when we remove one of these pieces?
+What happens when you remove one of these pieces?
 Consider a data scientist working in education who is an expert programmer and statistician but has not learned about the real-life conditions that generate education data.
-She might make analysis decisions that overlook the nuances in the data.
-As another example, consider a data scientist who is an expert statistician and an education veteran, but who has not learned to code.
-He will find it difficult to scale his analysis up, thereby foregoing the chance to make the largest possible improvement to the student experience.
-Finally, consider a data scientist who is an expert programmer and an education veteran.
-She can only scale surface-level analysis and might miss chances to understand causal relationships or predict student outcomes.
+She might make analysis decisions that overlook the nuances in the data or make ill-advised recommendations because of those decisions.

-In this book, we will spend a lot of time learning R by way of recognizable education data examples.
-But doing a deep dive into statistics and how to use statistical techniques responsibly is better covered by books dedicated solely to the topic.
-It’s hard to overstate how important this part of the learning is on the lives of students and educators.
+It’s hard to overstate how important this part of learning is in the lives of students and educators.
 One education data scientist we spoke to said this about the difference between building a model for an online retailer and building a model in education:

 It’s not a big deal if an online shopper gets mistakenly shown 1000 brooms but if I got my model wrong and we close a school, that will change a child’s entire life.

-2.3 What this book is not about
+2.3 What this book doesn’t cover

-• Git/GitHub: Git and GitHub are version control software programs, which means that they help keep track of different versions of coding files and specific changes that were made for each version.
+Git/GitHub: Git and GitHub are version control software programs, which means that they help keep track of different versions of coding files and their changes.
 Git and GitHub are parts of many data scientists’ workflows for solo or collaborative work.
-However, there is a steep learning curve and these tools are not necessary to get started with coding in R. An outstanding introduction to Git and Github is Bryan (2020)’s freely available book Happy Git with R (https://happygitwithr.com/).
+However, there is a steep learning curve, and these tools are not necessary to get started with coding in R. An outstanding introduction to Git and GitHub is Bryan (2020)’s freely available book Happy Git with R (https://happygitwithr.com/).

 2.4 Supporting the book